ethanhuang03/moneygoesbrr/README.md

 ## Quant Goes BRRT?
 Next steps:
 1. Decouple from yfinance and use IBKR data.
-2. Decouple from datetime so indicators can generalise into whatever timeframe, whether in minutes, days, years etc.
 3. Get live data.
 4. Get historical data year limit
 ### requirements